 2 TARGET2 service level and availability

-Compared with previous years, the figure improved as regards delivery of the service and processing times of payments, confirming the high performance level of the SSP of TARGET2.
-It should be noted that this excellent performance is very beneficial for the banking community, in particular when taking into account their real-time liquidity management.
+Compared with the period before 2017, the figure improved as regards delivery of the service and processing times of payments, confirming the high performance level of TARGET2’s SSP.
+It should be noted that this excellent performance is very advantageous for the banking community, and in particular for their real-time liquidity management.

-The processing times of payments are measured for all the payments settled in TARGET2, with the exception of ancillary system settlement transactions using the ASI, payments settled in the first hour of operations (see below on the “morning queue effect”) and payments that were not settled because of a lack of funds or breach of the limits.
+Payment processing times are measured for all the payments settled in TARGET2, with the exception of ancillary system settlement transactions using the ASI, payments settled in the first hour of operations (see below on the “morning queue effect”) and payments that were not settled because of a lack of funds or a limit breach.
 In practice, around 30% of all TARGET2 payments fall into these three categories of exceptions, meaning that the statistics on processing times apply to around 70% of the system’s traffic.

-With regard to requests or enquiries, 99.94% were processed in less than one minute and only 0.06% in one to three minutes, thus remaining on similar levels as in 2016.
+With regard to requests or enquiries, 99.90% were processed in less than one minute and only 0.10% in one to three minutes, thus remaining at levels similar to those of 2017.

-Chart 33 helps to better quantify the system’s performance by providing the distribution of processing times on the SSP, i.e. the percentage of traffic with a processing time below a certain number of seconds.
-The reference point taken is the peak day of the year recorded by the SSP, 18 April 2017, when 534,892 payments were settled.
+Chart 30 helps to better quantify the system’s performance by showing the distribution of processing times on the SSP, i.e. the percentage of traffic with a processing time below a certain number of seconds.
+The reference point taken is the peak day of the year recorded by the SSP, 3 April 2018, when 591,010 payments were settled.
 The chart shows that, on this day, 50% of the transactions were settled within 26 seconds and 90% within 39 seconds, thereby confirming the system’s high performance level.

 A specific phenomenon is worth reporting in the context of TARGET2 performance: the “morning queue effect”.
 When TARGET2 starts daylight operations at 07:00, a very high number of transactions (about 20% of the daily volume on peak days) are already waiting for settlement, corresponding either to payments submitted by banks on previous days with a future value date (i.e. “warehoused payments”) or to payments released by banks via SWIFT in the hours preceding the opening of the system.
 On peak days, more than 100,000 transactions may be processed in the first hour, which affects the average settlement time during this period.
 This huge volume of transactions normally takes around 30 to 45 minutes to be processed.
 In order to neutralise this effect, the first hour of operations is excluded when the TARGET2 processing times are calculated.